merqlove/do_snapshot/README.md

     Options:
       -p, [--protocol=1]                                             # Select api version.
                                                                      # Default: 2
+          [--shutdown], [--no-shutdown]                              # Check if you want to stop your droplet before the snapshot.
       -o, [--only=123456 123456 123456]                              # Select some droplets.
       -e, [--exclude=123456 123456 123456]                           # Except some droplets.
       -k, [--keep=5]                                                 # How much snapshots you want to keep?